 Angels of Care Campaign

-The CMH Foundation is hoping to raise $250,000 during the Angels of Care Campaign for the purchase of high priority equipment such as Vital Signs Monitors, Defibrillators, a Blood Culture System for the Laboratory and eight new hospital beds.
+The CMH Foundation is hoping to raise $250,000 during the Angels of Care Campaign for the purchase of high priority equipment.
+Funds raised during the campaign will support the purchase of the new Digital X-Ray Machine and Clinical Information System Supports as well as several new Patient Beds.
 The Foundation reminds the community the Provincial government does not provide funds for the purchase of new equipment.
 That responsibility is in the hands of the donor community.

 The current X-Ray Machine at the hospital will be deemed “end of life” at the end of 2019.
 This means there is a higher risk of breakdown and replacement parts will be harder to find and be more expensive.
 “The aging unit has served the hospital well for many years averaging over 12,000 exams annually,” says Manager of Diagnostic Imaging (DI) Colleen Smith.
 “It is the busiest diagnostic tool at the Hospital and we need to ensure we have a functioning X-Ray Machine available 24 hours a day, 365 days a year.”